-- Research option.
+- Thesis option.
 This degree option is intended primarily for students who wish to conduct research and expand mechanical engineering knowledge.
 A thesis is required.
 (This is the only degree option for which graduate assistantships are available.)

 - Non-thesis option.
-This degree option is intended primarily for the professional working engineer who wants advanced technical courses but would benefit more from completing an advanced engineering design project than a research program.
+This degree option is intended primarily for the professional working engineer who wants advanced technical courses but would benefit more from completing an advanced engineering design project than a research thesis.

 The supporting courses may be in mechanical engineering but must represent a specialty distinct from the major courses.
 At least two-thirds of the credit hours applied to the degree must be taught by a department in the College of Engineering and Computer Science.

 To graduate, students must earn at least a 3.0 grade point average on all course work used for the graduate degree.
 They must also complete a core curriculum consisting of MENG 5306, MENG 5343 or MENG5338 or MENG 5341, and MENG 5344.